asimcanyagiz/asimcanyagiz/README.md

 <h1 align="center">
   Hi everyone, my name is Asım Can
 </h1>
-I've been working to improve myself in the software development.I interested in iOS development.
-Currently I give minimum 4 hours in a day self learning of Swift.
-I am ready for a work environment where I can work together, create together and improve skills together.
+I have been dedicating at least four hours a day to self-learning Swift and improving my skills in iOS development.
+I am eager to join a work environment where I can collaborate and learn from others.
+I am confident that my dedication and passion for software development will allow me to contribute to a team and continue to grow as a developer.
 <br>
 <br>